Adventure-Terraria-Server-Project/HouseRegions-Plugin/tshock/House Regions/ReadMe.txt

 Changelog
 ---------------------------------------------------------------------------------
 Version 1.1.1 [02/13/2014]
+  -Fixed a bug causing the maximum house size not being checked properly and invalid error messages to be shown.
   -Fixed a bug causing unhandled exceptions when a house with a size of 0, 0 was tried to be defined.
   -Increased range of /house scan by 200% and time by 100%.